techsenger/patternfx/README.md

 By combining conceptual clarity with structural discipline, MVVM4FX achieves both architectural purity and practical flexibility — a balance where components remain independent yet fully interoperable.
 It is not a minimalistic abstraction but a complete design system for building coherent, maintainable, and intelligent JavaFX applications.

-As a real example of using this framework, see [TabShell](https://github.com/techsenger/tabshell) project.

 ## Features <a name="features"></a>